MartijnHols/HolyPaladin/Spells/LightOfDawn.md

 ## About

-Heals up to 5 injured allies in a frontal cone for a medium amount.
+Heals up to 5 injured allies in a frontal cone for a medium amount of health.

+- Light of Dawn is **not** a [smart heal](https://wow.gamepedia.com/Smart_spell).
+It picks up to 5 injured allies at random, regardless of the health they're missing.
+If there are fewer than 5 injured players, it will randomly select full health players.
+- Because Light of Dawn is an AoE heal, it transfers to beacons at 50% efficiency.

+### Targeting

 - Can hit pets.
 - There is a 360 degree radius of 5 yards around the player in addition to the 90 degree cone of 15 yards in front of the player.
 This is increased by 50% by [Rule of Law](Talents/30/RuleOfLaw.md).
-- As long as any part of a players' hitbox is inside the cone, they're eligible for a heal
+- As long as any part of a player's hitbox is inside the radius, they're eligible for a heal.

+The area where players need to be in order to be eligible for a heal is illustrated in the image below.

 ![LoD cone](/Assets/lod-cone.gif)